goldfinch-eng/mono/client/README.md

 - `npm install`

 ## Developing
-- Run a local blockchain. `npx ganache-cli --deterministic`
+- Run a local blockchain. `npx buidler node`
 - Run the server. `npm start`
-- You will also need to deploy the Pool and CreditDesk contracts.
-To do that, run `npx oz deploy`.
-Follow the prompts to deploy them to your local blockchain (called "development" by `oz`).
-Copy the deployed addresses, and paste them into the `ethereum/creditDesk.js` and `ethereum/pool.js` file, respectively.
-This process will be cleaned up soon!
+- You will also likely want to run the deploy script so you have a usable testing environment.
+To do this, run `npx buidler run scripts/localTestingDeploy.js --network localhost` --> Note this script does lots of useful things besides deploying the contracts.
+For example, it also creates an underwriter, gives them a limit, creates a creditLine, funds the pool, etc.

 - That's pretty much it!
 Make your changes.
 The local server will auto reload when you make your changes.